Insurance Bad Faith in Washington

 What is Insurance Bad Faith?

-• Deception, dishonesty, inequity and unfair treatment are just plain wrong.
-You paid for an insurance policy – so you are a client and you should be treated fairly and honestly.
+• Deception, dishonesty, inequity, and unfair treatment are just plain wrong.
+You paid for an insurance policy, so you are a client and should be treated fairly and honestly.

-• Washington State law provides that you can hold an insurance company — and in some cases, even an insurance adjuster — legally liable for bad faith claims handling if their handling of your insurance claim violates the Insurance Fair Conduct Act, RCW 48.30.015.
+• Washington State law provides that you can hold an insurance company — and sometimes even an insurance adjuster — legally liable for bad faith claims handling if their handling of your insurance claim violates The Insurance Fair Conduct Act.

 • This law is a good for consumers.
-If your insurance company has treated you badly, you can use this law to level the playing field.
+If your insurance company has mistreated you, you can use this law to level the playing field.

-• IFCA is a favorable law for insureds when they deal with an insurance claim and their own insurance company.
+IFCA is a favorable law for insureds dealing with insurance claims and their insurance companies.

-• Washington IFCA law declares that the business of insurance is one affected by the public interest, requiring that all persons be actuated by good faith, abstain from deception, and practice honesty and equity in all insurance matters.
+• Washington IFCA law declares that the insurance business is affected by the public interest, requiring all persons to be actuated by good faith, abstain from deception, and practice honesty and equity in all insurance matters.

-• This means that the insurance company must deal fairly with their insureds, and they must give equal consideration to the interests of their insured.
+• This means that the insurance company must deal fairly with their insureds and give equal consideration to the interests of their insured.

-• The Insurance Fair Conduct Act specifically prohibits bad faith denials or bad faith payments.
-RCW 48.30.015
+• The Insurance Fair Conduct Act specifically prohibits bad-faith denials or bad-faith payments.

 How Does IFCA Work?

-Any first party claimant to a policy of insurance who is unreasonably denied a claim for coverage or payment of benefits by an insurer may bring an action in the superior court of Washington State to recover the actual damages sustained, together with the costs of the action, including reasonable attorneys’ fees and litigation costs.
-To file an IFCA notice and a lawsuit work with your attorney or contact the insurance commissioner.
+Any first-party claimant to a policy of insurance who is unreasonably denied a claim for coverage or payment of benefits by an insurer may bring an action in the superior court of Washington State to recover the actual damages sustained, together with the costs of the action, including reasonable attorneys’ fees and litigation costs.

 A successful plaintiff can recover “actual damages sustained, together with the costs of the action, including reasonable attorneys’ fees and litigation costs.”
 Costs include “actual and statutory litigation costs, including expert witness fees.”